hicode002/studentpad-hack/docs/huawei_iflytek_boot_process.md

 iflytek just uses huawei's providing version and userdata partiton to realize its limited system.

-iflytek dose not change any partition except version and userdata partition.
+iflytek does not change any partition except version and userdata partition.

 So ,the iflytek system is the same as C00 normal system.